markallisongit/blog/content/posts/2022/azure-pipelines-variables/index.md

     platform: $(platform)
 ```

-✔ Good for
+:(fas fa-plus-circle): Good for

 * Testing out some YAML code for your pipeline
 * Deploying executable code

-❌ Not good for
+:(fas fa-minus-circle): Not good for

 * Reusing variables across pipelines
 * Secrets